b-hexsoul/react-github-finder/README.md

 ## About The Project

-This is a quick tutorial project to solidfy knowledge of Basic React Concepts:
+This is a quick project to solidfy knowledge of Basic React Concepts:
 - Class vs. Functional Components
 - React Router
 - Hooks
 - Context API

+Utilizes Github API

 <hr>